gradiuscypher/programming_getting_started/README.md

 This document is only the start.
 After reading this, we'll go step by step solving some problems and providing examples along the way.
 Every step will be a building block to help you start solving your own problems with code.

+## Guided Tour - Getting Started
+For those of you who would like to follow a start to finish guide on getting started with programming, this is where to begin!
+Click **[this link](guided_tour/README.md)** to go to the first page in the guide.

 ## Table of Contents